 Rental Expenses Charged by Related Parties

-For the year ended June 30, 2021, we did not generate any rental expense charged by related parties.
+For the year ended June 30, 2020, the rental expenses charged by related parties amounted to RMB32.3 million.
+For the years ended June 30, 2021 and 2022, we did not generate any rental expense charged by related parties.